Governance

 Multi-Signature Authority

-Registry updates require signatures from multiple authorized signers, preventing single points of failure.
+Critical registry updates can require signatures from multiple authorized signers, reducing single points of failure.

 Transparent Operations